Jsparrow/jsparrow.github.io/docs/rules/string-format-line-separator.md

 description:
     It is generally preferable better to use "%n", which will produce the platform-specific line separator.
-tags: ["Java 5", "String Manipulation"]
+tags: ["Java 5", "String Manipulation", "Marker"]
 ---

 # Use Portable Newline